Filing Your Taxes

 Choosing the Right Tax Form

 If you are filing your tax return on paper, you should use the simplest tax form you can.
-This will make your tax preparation easier, and the IRS will process your return quicker.
+This will make your tax preparation easier, and your return will be processed faster.

 - Which Tax Form to Use?